Gdrangstveit/PlaneMaker/README.md

 Jet transport:                    0.450-0.555

 Use a ratio within the range given for the type of aircraft you are designing.
 If you expect your aircraft to be lighter, use the smaller value or the larger value for larger weights.
+Otherwise use the average of the range.
 Input this value for 'EmptyWeightRatio'.

 Lift Coefficient With Flaps: